5 ft and 1520 mm gauge railways: Loading gauge

 The loading gauge, which defines the maximum height and width for railway vehicles and their loads, is larger for Russian gauge.
 This means that if a standard gauge railway, in Europe, is adapted for dual gauge, bridges must be rebuilt, double tracks must be placed further apart and the overhead wire must be raised.
 Or there must be restrictions on permitted rolling stock, which would restrict the benefit of such a railway.
 Dual gauge needs more width than single gauge.
 For double stacking on Russian gauge tracks, maximum height shall be 6.15 or 6.4 m above rails.

 For standard gauge railways, double stacking maximum height shall be 6.15 m.
 For Indian gauge railways, double stacking maximum height shall be 7.1 m, and minimum overhead wiring height shall be 6.5 or 6.75 m above rails.
 Minimum overhead wiring height for double stacking, standard gauge railways shall be 6.5 m, and Indian gauge railways shall be 7.45 m above rails, respectively.
 This would apply to Russia and Europe (or North America), rather than to Russia and China (or Iran).

 Current status

 Primary usage

-The primary countries currently using the gauge, include:
+The primary countries currently using the gauge of 5 ft or 1,520 mm, include: